danilodelucio/DL_Maya_Toolkit/README.md

 # :white_check_mark: Check Ngons
 It will highlight all the Ngons if they were found.
 > [!IMPORTANT]
-> For now, this feature does not have a progress bar, so keep in mind that depending on the selected 3D model (like a dense mesh), this can take some time.
+> For now, this feature does not have a progress bar, so keep in mind that this process can take some time depending on the selected 3D model, such as a dense mesh.

 <img width="400" alt="image" src="https://github.com/danilodelucio/DL_Maya_Toolkit/assets/47226196/cbe9ae38-b79d-4bb7-99a0-d62c3ea6a797">